 If I were to compare these monitors to a pair of headphones – they would be closest to the Sony MDR V6 or Audio Technica M50x.
 They have industry-standard sound quality that’s perfect for mixing.
 (The vast majority of audio professionals and at-home studio recorders have great things to say about them.)

 You’ll be blown away by the quality of sound that these monitors have to offer (especially if you’re a casual listener and usually only listen to music through your smartphone’s built-in speakers).

 Are They Good For Recording?

-When it comes to recording music, the acoustics of the room really make a difference.
-If you plan on using these for recording you’ll want to pay close attention to the acoustics of the room and how that will affect the many factors to consider when recording.
+When it comes to recording music, the acoustics of the room really makes a difference.
+If you plan on using these for the recording you’ll want to pay close attention to the acoustics of the room and how that will affect the many factors to consider when recording.